REAL WATER CONSERVATION

 LittleValve Sprinkler Parts Include Pop-up Riser Replacement Stems with In-stem Flow Regulators (IFR)

-for most sprinkler manufacturers as well as stationary above-grade parts.
+for most sprinkler manufacturers as well as for stationary above-grade parts.

 Pinpoint the precise area you want watered, eliminate overspray, and say goodbye to 5, 8, 10, and 12-foot nozzles.